 If you are making an application for resource consent and you would like your application processed without any notification, submissions or hearings, then we recommend you try to get the written approval of all the people or organisations who may be affected by your proposal.

-It is a good idea for you to approach these people before you lodge your application.
+It is a good idea for you to approach these people before you complete your final design and / or lodge your application.
 This is as they may ask for small changes before you have gone to the cost of finalising drawings and other information for your proposal.
-Your other option is to wait until we have assessed your application and decided who we think is affected.
+Your other option is to wait until we have assessed your application and have decided who we think is affected.
 You can then talk to those people.

-If we consider any party is adversely affected, we let will tell you who and why.
+If we consider any party is adversely affected, we will tell you who and why.